dnicks35/CRNT/index.md

     <div class="col-md-4">
         <div class="panel panel-default text-center">
             <div class="panel-body">
-                <p>Information about how to know what is normal and what is not.
-How to identify problems, etc.</p>
+                <p>If you're unsure if what you're experiencing is normal, use this tool to identify problems, etc.</p>
                 <a href="problem-identification" class="btn btn-primary">Identify Problems</a>
             </div>
         </div>